Craponne

-Craponne ([kʁapɔn]; Crapona) is a commune in the Metropolis of Lyon in the Auvergne-Rhône-Alpes region in eastern France.
+Craponne ([kʁapɔn]; Crapona) is a commune in the Metropolis of Lyon in the Auvergne-Rhône-Alpes region in central-eastern France.
+It is a western suburb of Lyon, on the border with the Rhône department.

 History

 The name of the commune derives from crappe, which means quagmire in Old French.

 From 1800 to 1960, Craponne was the capital of the launderers of Lyon.
 The museum of the Craponne Laundry (opened in 2004) traces the history of launderers, washerwomen and ironers, from washing in the river Yzeron to the modern industrial laundry.